Use VPC Peering (AWS) to Connect to Apache Cassandra | Instaclustr

 Setting up VPC Peering

+VPC Peering is a method for routing traffic between two VPC’s privately.
 For an overview on VPC Peering see the AWS VPC Peering Guide.
-Instaclustr supports VPC peering as a mechanism for connecting directly to your Instaclustr managed cluster.
+Instaclustr supports VPC peering as a mechanism for connecting directly to your Instaclustr managed cluster, from your own client VPC.
 VPC Peering allows you to access your cluster via private IP and makes for a much more secure network setup.

-Note: If you only intend to connect to your cluster from a peered VPC, then choose Use private IP addresses for node discovery under Cassandra Options when you create a new cluster.
-If you’re peering to an existing cluster, contact support to change the nodes’ broadcast address.
-If you intend to connect from both the peered VPC and other sources then see this blog post to understand your options (https://www.instaclustr.com/apache-cassandra-deployed-on-private-and-public-networks/).
+Note: If you only intend to connect to your cluster from a peered VPC, then make sure to enable Use private IPs to broadcast for auto-discovery under Cassandra Setup when you create a new cluster, or create a private network cluster.
+If you’re peering into an existing public ip cluster, contact support to change the nodes’ broadcast address over to private ip.
+If you intend to connect from both the peered VPC and other sources then you can refer to our support article to understand your options.

-- Once your cluster has been provisioned you can create a VPC Peering request through the Instaclustr dashboard.
-Click Cluster Settings from the Manage Cluster menu.
+Once your cluster has been provisioned, you can create a VPC Peering request through the Instaclustr console.
+Navigate to the VPC Peering tab of your cluster and then click on Add a New VPC Connection.

 A result of 0 indicates success.